reivax0z/aws-state-machine/README.md

 # AWS State Machine

-A way to call multiple Lambda functions based on a State Machine and Step Functions.
+A way to call multiple AWS Lambdas based on a State Machine and Step Functions.

+## Stack

+For the dev part:
+* NodeJS
+* Typescript
+* AWS sdk
+* Bunyan

+For the test part:
+* mocha
+* chai
+* sinon

 ## Pre-requisite